 All lessons throughout the school are taught as class groups following the individual class plans.
-Aquatics lessons are always taught by a specialist swimming teacher along with a class teacher.
+Some lessons may on occasion be taught alongside a sport coach.
+Aquatics lessons are always taught by specialist swimming teachers.

 We intend to approach PE by: